PCA9685 - Multiple Servo Control Using Arduino

 • Signal / PWM: The pin used to control the servos by changing the PWM duty cycle.

-The Module combines a power of several different features and components which strengthen its effectiveness and beginner-friendly environment.
+The Module combines the power of several different features and components, which strengthen its effectiveness and beginner-friendly environment.

 PCA9685 IC

-Power Led indicator: Indicator Led often displays the power status of the module which is either ON or OFF.
+Power LED indicator: The Indicator LED often displays the power status of the module, which is either ON or OFF.

-16 Servo's Connection: There are 16 output ports, each equipped with three pins: V+, GND, and a PWM output.
+16 Servos' Connection: There are 16 output ports, each equipped with three pins: V+, GND, and a PWM output.
 While the PWM outputs operate independently, they all need to share the same PWM frequency.
-For example, LEDs typically require a frequency of 1.0 KHz, while servos need 60 Hz.
+For example, LEDs typically require a frequency of 1.0 kHz, while servos need 60 Hz.
 It's important to note that you cannot allocate half of the ports for LEDs at 1.0 KHz and the other half for servos at 60 Hz.
-The module is configured for servos, but it can also be utilized for LEDs.
-The frequency can be set/changed inside the Sketch code allowing to control of 16 particular identical devices at once.
+The module is configured for servos, but it can also be utilised for LEDs.
+The frequency can be set/changed inside the Sketch code, allowing control of 16 particular identical devices at once.

 Each PWM pin has a 220-ohm resistor in series, and the output logic aligns with VCC.
 It's crucial to consider these specifications, especially when dealing with LEDs, given their sensitivity to voltage and current.
 Additionally, the maximum current per pin is limited to 25mA.

 Cascading another PCA9685 Module: The PCA9685 supports I2C communication, and you can cascade multiple PCA9685 modules together on the same I2C bus.
-All six header pins of the secondary module can be directly attached to the Vacant side pins of the previous module as you can see in the below image:
+All six header pins of the secondary module can be directly attached to the Vacant side pins of the previous module, as you can see in the image below:

 PCA9685 I2C Module